Ingrid Palmer

 (Ideal Audiences: Community Organizations, Corporate, Non-profit/Associations)

-> Everyone has the agency to self-examine and make efforts to recognize and remove bias with intention.
+~ Everyone has the agency to recognize and dismantle bias with intention.

-> How community serving organizations can nurture inclusive communities.
+~ Practical ways community organizations can nurture inclusive ecosystems.

 No Excuse, No Doubt: The Art of Non-Negotiable Living